-- How is familial Mediterranean fever (FMF) treated?
+- How might familial Mediterranean fever (FMF) be treated?

 - How can the effectiveness of colchicine be monitored in those with familial Mediterranean Fever (FMF)?

 A common therapy for FMF is daily use of the drug colchicine, a medicine that reduces inflammation.
-Colchicine is given orally, 1-2 mg/day in adults.
-Children may need 0.5-1 mg/day according to age and weight.
 Many people require colchicine for life.
 This therapy has been successful in preventing attacks of fever in 75 percent of those who take the drug regularly.
-Over 90 percent of patients demonstrate a marked improvement.
+Over 90 percent of people with FMF demonstrate a marked improvement.
 Even if colchicine does not prevent the fever attacks, it does prevent the amyloidosis.
 However, compliance in taking colchicine every day is very important.
 If a person stops taking the drug, an attack can occur within a few days.
 Complications of colchicine use can also occur and include muscle weakness (myopathy) and a toxic epidermal necrolysis-like reaction.